 The critical last section concludes the case study by outlining any project success metrics that were achieved.
 I was fortunate that we wanted to report back to the client how well the site had performed so this information was dug up from the Google Analytics tracking.
 In most cases clients are happy with just a launch and its really up to you to follow up and get the project impact.

 Okay, now that we have filled in our UX Portfolio Case Study template we can move on to getting our design artifacts together.
 I am happy with the content I put down and importantly, I have not missed any section.

 Putting it together

-This part is really up to you and how you tackle it is going to depend on where you are going to host your UX case study.
-If you have a portfolio site you can put the text we just type down on a page and fill in the gaps with images and project artifacts.
+This part is really up to you and how you tackle it, is going to depend on where you are going to host your UX case study.
+If you have a portfolio site you can use the template content on a site page and fill in the gaps with images and project artifacts.